JKSNS/Web/iis/README.md

 **Post‑Installation Instructions for IIS on Windows Server 2012/2016**

-Congratulations!
-You have successfully executed the IIS installation script.
+After executing the IIS installation script...
 This README will guide you through final steps to verify and configure your IIS environment.

 ---